Global hyperbolicity in higher signatures: Causality in higher signature

 Note that any path which is not inextendible can always be extended into an inextendible path.
-That is not the case of upper-dimensional immersions.
+That is not the case for immersions of higher dimensional manifolds.

-\begin{defn} Let $x \in \R^{p,q}$.
-We will denote by $I(x)$ (resp. $J(x)$) the set of points $y \in \R^{p,q}$ for which there exists an inextendible timelike (resp. causal) immersion of dimension $q$ containing both $x$ and $y$.
-When $y \in I(x)$ (resp. $y \in J(x)$), the set $\{x,y\}$ will be said to be in \emph{timelike position} (resp. \emph{causal position}).
-More generally, when a set $E \subset \R^{p,q}$ is included in the image of an inextendible timelike (resp. causal) immersion of dimension $q$, the set $E$ will be said to be in timelike position (resp. causal position). \end{defn}
+\begin{defn} Let~$x \in \R^{p,q}$.
+We will denote by~$I(x)$ (resp.~$J(x)$) the set of points~$y \in \R^{p,q}$ for which there exists an inextendible timelike (resp. causal) immersion of dimension~$q$ containing both~$x$ and~$y$.
+When~$y \in I(x)$ (resp.~$y \in J(x)$), the set~$\{x,y\}$ will be said to be in \emph{timelike position} (resp. \emph{causal position}).
+More generally, when a set~$E \subset \R^{p,q}$ is included in the image of an inextendible timelike (resp. causal) immersion of dimension~$q$, the set~$E$ will be said to be in timelike position (resp. causal position), or simply that~$E$ is timelike (resp. causal). \end{defn}

-In order to show that this notion of causality in non-trivial, let us study the inextendible timelike immersions of dimension $q$ in $\R^{p,q}$.
-Let $T : \R^{p,q} \rightarrow \R^q$ be the projection on the negative coordinates of the pseudo-Euclidian space.
+In order to show that this notion of causality in non-trivial, let us study the inextendible timelike immersions of dimension~$q$ in~$\R^{p,q}$.
+Let~$T \colon \R^{p,q} \rightarrow \R^q$ be the projection on the negative coordinates of the pseudo-Euclidian space.